Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Results: Subpopulations in GWTC-4

 \subsection{Three distinct subpopulations}

-From our inferred joint distribution of BBH primary masses, mass-ratios, and effective inspiral spins, we find hints of three distinct subpopulations.
-Guided by the over-densities in the marginal mass-distribution, we reconstruct the conditional distribution of BBH mass-ratios given different ranges of primary mass.
-We then construct the inferred conditional distributions of $\chi_{\rm eff}$ given particular ranges of primary-mass and mass-ratio.
+From our inferred joint distribution of BBH primary masses, mass-ratios, and effective inspiral spins, we find evidence for three distinct subpopulations.
+Guided by the over-densities in the marginal mass-distribution, we reconstruct the conditional distribution of BBH mass-ratios given different ranges of primary mass, namely: \begin{enumerate} \item{Subpopulation 1: $m_1\in (5,31.6)M_{\odot}$}, \item{Subpopulation 2: $m_1\in (31.6, 44.2)M_{\odot}$}, and \item{Subpopulation 3: $m_1>44.2M_{\odot}$}. \end{enumerate} We then construct the inferred conditional distributions of $\chi_{\rm eff}$ given particular ranges of primary-mass and mass-ratio.
 Finally, we reconstruct the conditional distribution of primary masses given mass ratio and effective spin ranges to confirm whether various features in the mass distribution indeed correspond to distinct mass ratio and effective spin distributions.

-Our results, displayed in Figure~\ref{fig: Subpop_case_9}, indicate the existence of three unique BBH subpopulations in the GWTC-4 sample, which we summarize below.
+Our results, displayed in Figure~\ref{fig: Subpop_case_9}, indicate the existence of three distinct BBH subpopulations in the GWTC-4 sample, which we present below.